 1. Substitutes a set of prompts or questions of work-related tasks for traditional CV screening.

 2. Requires up to three recruiters to review candidate responses in a blind-evaluation process.

 3. Uses review algorithms to ensure responses are randomised within each question and across all recruiters.

 AI or digital platforms (like Oleeo or Eligo IQ) use machine learning algorithms to make prescriptive recommendations of candidates’ abilities and experiences from their CVs and application questions, albeit there are unintentional outcomes and possible biases within these AI tools themselves.

 Going one step further, Unilever uses predictive hiring games on the Pymetrics platform, based on neuroscience and AI, to assess applicants’ soft skills.
 To tackle the concern that these strategies only delay discrimination until the interview stage, Unilever uses an AI-enhanced video-interviewing platform, HireVue, to gather data on candidates’ answers, voices, and body language to predict job performance outcomes.
 A voice-changing software, interviewing.io, is also a solution for biased interviewing processes.

 Finally, several companies are using virtual reality (VR) to assess how candidates would approach situations on the job, which can reduce bias by focusing on measurable skills and traits.

-To conclude, behavioral science has been used more widely in designing strategies and tools to improve recruitment inclusivity and has showed positive feedback.
+To conclude, behavioural science has been used more widely in designing strategies and tools to improve recruitment inclusivity and has shown positive feedback.
 Nevertheless, companies must beware that inclusivity in early hiring stages does not guarantee a diverse and inclusive work culture.
 Continuous testing and learning, as always, are key to maintaining and improving these outcomes.